Aaron Sparrow

-Aaron Sparrow (born January 27, 1972) is a former American football quarterback who played three seasons in the Arena Football League (AFL) with the Nashville Kats, Grand Rapids Rampage and Carolina Cobras.
+Aaron Sparrow (born January 27, 1972) is an American former professional football quarterback who played three seasons in the Arena Football League (AFL) with the Nashville Kats, Grand Rapids Rampage and Carolina Cobras.
 He played college football at Norfolk State University.
 He was also a member of the Calgary Stampeders, Augusta Stallions, Buffalo Destroyers, Norfolk Nighthawks and Wichita Stealth.

-Early years
+Early life

 Sparrow played high school football at Woodrow Wilson High School in Portsmouth, Virginia.
 He was the All-Tidewater Player of the Year in 1989 and 1990.
 He also earned Parade All-American honors and helped the team win a state championship.
 Sparrow recorded career totals of 78 touchdown passes and 5,182 career passing yards.

 College career

 Sparrow originally committed to play football for the Virginia Cavaliers but ended up transferring to Norfolk State University after failing to meet academic requirements.

 Sparrow played for the Norfolk State Spartans from 1992 to 1995.
 He recorded 617 completions, 1,119 attempts, 8,758 passing yards and 79 TD passes in his college career.
 He was a 3-time All-CIAA selection, 1994 CIAA Offensive Player of the Year, 1995 CIAA Co-Offensive Player of the Year and a 2-time Division II All-American from 1994 to 1995.
 He was Named to the Football Gazette Division II All-America Team as a junior in 1994, when he passed for 3,212 yards and 31 touchdowns while completing what was then a school record 59.8 percent of his passes.
 Sparrow was also named 1st team Football Gazette and 3rd Team AP All-American as a senior.
 He was inducted into the Norfolk State University Athletics Hall of Fame in 2009.